Investigation Of A Military Helicopter Crash In Washington State Is Underway

 Further, the sheriff’s office said it is “working closely with [Joint Base Lewis McChord] to deploy any resources needed to assist.”

-However, local news reports from NBC King5 have said that local law enforcement was not initially able to conduct a rescue as the scene was “too dangerous.”
+Local news reports from NBC King5 said that local law enforcement was not initially able to conduct a rescue as the scene was “too dangerous.”

-It was reportedly so hot on the scene that the shoes worn by the first responders were overheating.
+According to Thurston Sheriff Derek Sanders, it was so hot on the scene that the shoes worn by the first responders were overheating.
+Rescue efforts by deputies with the Thurston Sheriff’s Office were then halted because of the intensity of the fire at the scene.